h3oCharles/aCoUD/README.md

 # About

-this will be a code dump for a campaign for [Hedgewars](https://www.hedgewars.org/) to showcase the potential of this game, and my capabilities
+This will be a code dump for a campaign for [Hedgewars](https://www.hedgewars.org/) to showcase the potential of this game and my capabilities

-you're mainly interested in Missions/Campaign/A_Collection_of_Unimaginative_Dreams and Maps, as Missions/Training and Scripts/Multiplayer are tech demos of individual functions without any instructions
+You're mainly interested in Missions/Campaign/A_Collection_of_Unimaginative_Dreams and Maps, as Missions/Training and Scripts/Multiplayer are tech demos of individual functions without any instructions

 for the campaign's internal scripts, check out the [repo's wiki](https://github.com/h3oCharles/aCoUD/wiki)